IgnaceB/sql-basics/questionnaire.md

 ### 16) What is the most common last name from our customers?
 ```
-select count(contactLastName) as countery, contactLastName from customers group by contactLastName order by countery desc limit 1select count(contactLastName),contactLastName as countery, contactLastName from customers group by contactLastName order by countery desc limit 1
+select count(contactLastName) as countery, contactLastName from customers group by contactLastName order by countery desc limit 1
 or
 select max(mycount)from (select count(contactLastName) as mycount, contactLastName from customers group by contactLastName) as lineCount;
 ```